 With his son, he had became a Monk at Saint-Pierre de Longoret in the Diocese of Bourges, now the Monastery of Saint-Cyran-du-Jambot.

-Barontius received a vision of Heaven and hell around 678 in which as demons clawed and kicked at him.
-Accompanied by the Archangel St Raphael, Barontius journeyed through the four levels of Heaven, although he continues to be tormented by the demons, who want to pull him down to hell.
+In around 678, Barontius received a vision of Heaven and hell, in which demons clawed and kicked at him.
+Accompanied by the Archangel St Raphael, Barontius journeyed through the four levels of Heaven, although he continued to be tormented by the demons, who aimed to pull him down to hell.

-He meets people he has known, including fellow Monks from Longoreto.
-St Raphael asks another Angel to bring Saint Peter to them, so that Peter may evaluate Barontius.
+He met many he had known, including fellow Monks from Longoreto.
+St Raphael asked another Angel to bring Saint Peter to them, so that St Peter may evaluate Barontius.

-The demons bring their evidence against Barontius, going “over all the sins that [Barontius] had committed from infancy onwards, including those which [he] had totally forgetten.”
-However, the demons get so annoying that St Peter smacks them with his keys, sending them away.
-St Peter then decides to send Barontius back to earth via hell, where Barontius sees all of the souls in torment. before returning to earth.
-When he recovers, he is asked to tell of his vision and writes an account thereof, a large manuscript known as Visio Baronti Monachi Longoretensis.
+The demons brought their evidence against Barontius, repeating all the sins which Barontius had committed, including those which he had completely forgotten.
+However, the demons became so annoying that St Peter smacked them with his keys, sending them away.
+St Peter then decided to send Barontius back to earth via hell, where he saw all of the souls in torment. before returning to earth.
+When he recovered, he wrote an account of his vision — a large manuscript known as Visio Baronti Monachi Longoretensis.

 This vision led to Barontius’ decision to become a Hermit in Italy and he established himself near Pistoia with Desiderius, also a former Monk.
 They lived an austere, prayerful life and were joined by many disciples.